Retrenchment Benefits In Singapore: What Employees Are Entitled To

-We’re very sorry to hear if you’ve recently been retrenched, or if you feel you’re at risk of being retrenched.
+We’re very sorry to hear that you’ve recently been retrenched, or if you feel you’re at risk of being retrenched.

 The unfortunate fact is, retrenchment is a difficult but necessary process that companies go through to cut costs and stay afloat during tough times, such as the last global recession in 2009.